Home Page

 Applications for these scholarships are made through the University of New England.

-However, the University and the student may negotiate how these funds will be split and, consequently, as of 2011 the split of the funds must be specified in the application.
+The University and the student may negotiate how these funds will be split and, consequently the split of the funds must be specified in the application.

 VET Sector